 If you decide to store your money yourself, you won’t have that protection if, for example, your home safe is damaged or stolen.

 An important advantage of having a bank account is that it makes it much simpler to obtain credit.
-Banks often ask for bank account statement as a proof of financial stability and income.
+Lenders often ask for bank statements as a proof of financial stability and income.
 This documentation is very useful in the approval process of many types of loans.

 If you want to take out a mortgage, for example, the lender will usually require monthly statements on your income and expenses.
 While there are of course other ways to provide this information, having a bank account makes it extremely easy and hassle-free.

-It can be much easier to manage and organize your money when it’s in a bank account.
+It can be much easier to manage and organize your money when it’s in a checking or savings account.
 It also acts as an easy way to track your expenses for budgeting purposes.

-How can I transfer money without using a bank account?
+How can I send money to someone without a bank account?

 Yes.
 Credit card companies will primarily use your credit report to judge your application.
 However, if you don’t have a bank account, it might be a little harder to pay your credit balance each month.